 Why is Cross-Channel Marketing Important in 2020?

-You may be thinking that cross-channel marketing sounds like a lot of hassle.
+You may be thinking that this type of marketing sounds like a lot of hassle.
 It’d be great if you could just keep on doing what you’re doing without any worries of a complete strategy overhaul.
 What works today may still work tomorrow.
 However, in the long-term, the very nature of digital marketing means you must adapt to remain competitive.

 Small businesses that dig their heels in and refuse to embrace the changing tides in their market will flounder.
 They may eventually sink as consumers turn away from them in search of more innovative brands that are a better fit for their needs.